dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/currency_conversion_data_enrichment.md

 # Data enrichment part two: Currency conversion data enrichment

 Currency conversion data enrichment means adding additional information to currency-related data.
 Often, you have a data set of monetary value in one currency.
-It would be best to have these amounts in a different currency for different reasons (like reporting, analysis, or operations in a global context).
+For various reasons such as reporting, analysis, or global operations, it may be necessary to convert these amounts into different currencies.

 ## Currency conversion process

-To enable currency conversion data enrichment, here are a few important steps:
+Here are a few important steps for currency conversion data enrichment:

 1. Define base and target currencies. e.g., USD (base) to EUR (target).
 1. Obtain current exchange rates from a reliable source like a financial data API.